scipopt/gcg/doc/resources/devs/detection/detectors/det-connected.md

 # Connected Detector (not in refactoring) {#det-connected}
-> **This page is still in development and may be incomplete.
-Please excuse any inconveniences.**
+> This detector will be removed in a future version.\n

-> This detector was replaced by the @ref det-connected_base and @ref det-connected_nonewlinkingvars.
+> It was replaced by the @ref det-connected_base and @ref det-connected_nonewlinkingvars.
-> This documentation page will thusly be removed in a later version.

 The Connected Detector finds variables shared by constraints and places those constraints into the same block.